 Check Electrical Appliances: Make a list of the electrical appliances you plan to take with you to Mexico.
 Items working on low-voltage, for example: laptops, MP3 players, cell phones, etc will usually adapt automatically in Mexico.
 If you live in the Americas, then your voltage will be identical to Mexico’s and big-ticket items can be moved to Mexico, however you should carefully consider whether it’s wise to move large lumps of electrical furniture when these may be easily obtained in Mexico.
 If you live in Europe, you will need to leave most electrical items behind.
 A European TV will not work in Mexico either, as Europe uses the PAL (wiki) system and the Americas use NTSC (wiki).

 Consider Pets: Your pets can be taken to Mexico, but you will need to apply for permission and your pet will need to have all its jabs and papers in order.
-Contact your local Mexican Consulate for details about how to go about this.
 You will need to supply a Health Certificate issued by an official authority or by a licensed veterinarian provided that his signature is approved by a state veterinarian and proof of vaccines against rabies and distemper, administered at least 15 days before the arrival of your pet in Mexico.
-Note that cats and dogs may be taken to Mexico, but other animals may not without special import permits, e.g. birds, snakes, ferrets, et al. Read the guide on Mexperience about Bringing Your Pets to Mexico.
+Note that cats and dogs may be taken to Mexico, but other animals may not without special import permits, e.g. rabbits, birds, snakes, ferrets, etc. Read the guide on Mexperience about Bringing Your Pets to Mexico.

 Consider Items to Take and Leave: Make a check-list of the items you will definitely take with you and those you definitely won’t be taking.
 Consider selling your items on eBay or via Garage Sale / Moving House Sale.
 Go around your home and physically look at all of the items you need to consider: you probably have a lot of things you don’t realize you have and it won’t be until you begin putting things to one side that you’ll understand the extend of the amount of things which have built-up over the years.
 Don’t forget the garage, sheds, attics and cellars if you have them.
 If you won’t be taking your pets, now if the time to start arranging an alternative home for them.